LisaBuxton/EPF_RUDN_Mars-Project-2021/README.md

 - Ice consitency
 - Luminosity intensity

-The elavation parameter allows the user to choose wether he wants to live in an area with high altitude variations  or in an area with low altitude variations.
+The elevation parameter allows the user to choose wether he wants to live in an area with high altitude variations  or in an area with low altitude variations.

 The temperature parameter allows the user to choose a temperature range that is convinient for him to live on Mars.